 Looking at the future, Google is fundamentally in a better position to challenge Facebook’s hold across the ‘logged-in’ user journey.
 To a certain degree, this requires a shift in mindset; cross-device retargeting will fundamentally change how advertisers approach retargeting journeys.
 Marketers are empowered to deliver messaging in line with a definitive user narrative in mind, and we’re likely to see more sequential-style ads being leveraged.
 Lazy assumptions about the value of a mobile click should be dispelled, as we enter a new era of possibility for Google Ads advertisers.

 Want more Google Ads insight?
-Harpal is a Jellyfish dedicated trainer and can be found leading our Standard and Advanced Google Ads courses.
+Harpal is a Jellyfish dedicated trainer and can be found leading our Standard and Advanced Google Ads: Search courses.